George Bass

-George Bass (/bæs/; 30 January 1771 – after 5 February 1803) was a British naval surgeon and explorer of Australia.
+George Bass (/bæs/; 30 January 1771 – after 5 February 1803) was an English naval surgeon and explorer of Australia.

 Early life

-Bass was born on 30 January 1771 at Aswarby, a hamlet near Sleaford, Lincolnshire, the son of a tenant farmer, George Bass, and a local beauty named Sarah (née Newman).
+Bass was born on 30 January 1631 at Aswarby, a hamlet near Sleaford, Lincolnshire, the son of a tenant farmer, George Bass, and a local beauty named Sarah (née Newman).
 His father died in 1777 when Bass was six.
 He had attended Boston Grammar School and later trained in medicine at the hospital in Boston, Lincolnshire.
 At the age of 18, he was accepted in London as a member of the Company of Surgeons, and in 1794 he joined the Royal Navy as a surgeon.

 Career

 He arrived in Sydney in New South Wales on HMS Reliance on 7 September 1795.

 Also on the voyage were Matthew Flinders, John Hunter, Bennelong, and his surgeon's assistant William Martin.

 The voyages of the Tom Thumb and Tom Thumb II

 Bass had brought with him on the Reliance a small boat with an 8 ft keel and 5 ft beam, which he called the Tom Thumb on account of its size.
 In October 1795 Bass and Flinders, accompanied by William Martin sailed the Tom Thumb out of Port Jackson to Botany Bay and explored the Georges River further upstream than had been done previously by the colonists.
 Their reports on their return led to the settlement of Banks' Town.

 In March 1796 the same party embarked on a second voyage in a larger boat, which they called the Tom Thumb II.
 During this trip they travelled as far down the coast as Lake Illawarra, which they called Tom Thumb Lagoon.
 They explored Port Hacking.

 Later that year Bass discovered good land near Prospect Hill, found lost cattle brought out with the First Fleet, and failed in an attempt to cross the Blue Mountains.